 Talent Victoria would like to have: a curandera’s wisdom and magic

-Victoria Gómez Betancourt is a native of Caracas, Venezuela, and an immigrant for more than 18 years living in the U.S. and Mexico.
-She has built a career in nonprofit work rooted in social justice through professional, volunteer, and board roles.
-Prior to joining COLOR Victoria served as Director of Strategy and Communications for Florence Crittenton Services of Colorado, as affiliate faculty at Regis University for the master of nonprofit management program, and as a contributor to Viva Colorado, a local Spanish-language newspaper.
+Victoria Gómez Betancourt is a native of Caracas, Venezuela, and has for nearly 20 years lived outside of Venezuela in both the U.S. and Mexico.
+She has built a career in nonprofit work rooted in social justice through professional, volunteer, and board roles across organizations focused on worker’s rights, immigrant rights, human rights, education, and health.
+In 2014, Victoria joined Colorado Organization for Latina Opportunity and Reproductive Rights (COLOR) as the organization’s Communications and Development Director.
+Prior to joining COLOR, Victoria served as Director of Strategy and Communications for Florence Crittenton Services of Colorado, as affiliate faculty at Regis University for the master of nonprofit management program, and as a contributor to Viva Colorado, a local Spanish-language newspaper.
 She is a 2014-15 Mayoral Appointee for the Denver Women’s Commission and a member of the Circle of Latina Leadership Class of 2013.
 Victoria has a bachelor’s in anthropology from the University of Colorado Denver and a master’s in nonprofit management from Regis University.

 Victoria leverages cultural depth and linguistic strengths when working with communities of color and Latino/immigrant groups.
-Working at COLOR gives her the opportunity to reconcile the complexities of being Latina, sudaca, a woman of color, and an immigrant chingona who is also a reproductive justice advocate and abortion positive artivist.
-Victoria loves life in Aurora’s immigrant enclave, singing rancheras and creating art.
+Working at COLOR gives her the opportunity to reconcile the complexities of being Latinx, sudaca, a woman of color, and an immigrant xingonx who is also a reproductive justice advocate and abortion positive artivist.
+Victoria loves life in Aurora’s immigrant enclave, singing rancheras, writing prose, and making art.

 Preferred gender pronouns: She, Her, Hers| From Greeley, Colorado | B.S. in Accounting (University of Denver) and Master in Public Administration, Concentration in Nonprofit Organization (University of Colorado – Denver) | COLORistx since Oct.
 2013